QuantEcon/lecture-source-jl/util/deployment_notes.md

 7. Push your changes to github and dockerhub.

 8. Run `make lectures-julia-live` in the AWS admin repo when you're ready to go live.
-Run `reset-servers.sh` in the vse-jupyterhub repo on the syzygy when you're ready to make the switch.
+Run `reset-servers.sh` in the vse-jupyterhub repo on the syzygy when you're ready to let people use it again.
 Also run `sudo docker system prune` to nuke old (now untagged images.)